 (Please note: some content may not be complete on the beta site.).

 NIST is working to measure and improve the operational performance of commercial buildings by leveraging previously untapped capabilities within modern automation and control systems.
 This requires developing a measurement science that enables automatic detection and diagnosis of equipment faults, sensor failures, and control errors in the heating, ventilating, and air-conditioning (HVAC) systems of buildings.
 The resulting fault detection and diagnosis (FDD) software ("FDD tools") will utilize existing sensors and controller hardware, and will employ artificial intelligence, deductive modeling, and statistical methods to automatically detect and diagnose deviations between actual and optimal HVAC system performance.

-Objective: To improve the operating efficiency of commercial heating, ventilating, and air-conditioning (HVAC) systems by 10% to 30% through development and demonstration of the enabling measurement science for detecting faults and control errors in commercial HVAC equipment and systems, and transferring the measurement science to the private sector by 2014.
+Objective - To improve the operating efficiency of commercial heating, ventilating, and air-conditioning (HVAC) systems by 10% to 30% through development and demonstration of the enabling measurement science for detecting faults and control errors in commercial HVAC equipment and systems, and transferring the measurement science to the private sector.

 Start Date:October 1, 2011

 Lead Organizational Unit:el